Tuskegee Airmen: Legacy and honors

 On 29 March 2007, the Tuskegee Airmen were collectively awarded a Congressional Gold Medal at a ceremony in the U.S. Capitol rotunda.
 The medal is currently on display at the Smithsonian Institution.
 The airfield where the airmen trained is now the Tuskegee Airmen National Historic Site.

 Thurgood Marshall, the future Supreme Court justice, got his start defending Tuskegee bomber trainees.
 The 477th Bombardment Group was formed in 1944 to extend the so-called "Tuskegee experiment" by allowing black aviators to serve on bomber crews.
 The aim was to send pilots—many of them veterans of the original Tuskegee fighter group—back to the States for training on B-25 bombers.
 While in Indiana, some of the African-American officers were arrested and charged with mutiny after entering an all-white officers' club.
 Marshall, then a young lawyer, represented the 100 black officers who had landed in jail as a result of the confrontation.
 The men were soon released (although one was later convicted of violent conduct and fined).

-Robert W. Williams Jr, a navigator/bombardier in the 477th Bombardment Group, became a judge in the First Judicial District, Commonwealth of Pennsylvania.
+Robert W. Williams Jr., a navigator/bombardier in the 477th Bombardment Group, became a judge in the First Judicial District, Commonwealth of Pennsylvania.
 In 1979, he was elected to the Commonwealth Court, an appellate court, and the first African American to serve on that court.
 In 1985, he resigned from the court to run for the District Attorney of Philadelphia County.
 He was the first African American to successfully become a city-wide candidate for that office.
+On 3 July 2023, Williams reached the age of 100, making him one of the last Tuskegee Airmen alive.

 Other members of the Tuskegee Airmen have made contributions in the world of business.
 Eugene Winslow founded Afro-Am Publishing in Chicago, Illinois, which published Great Negroes Past and Present in 1963.

 Daniel "Chappie" James Jr. started his career in the early 1940s at Tuskegee, joining the Army Air Corps in July 1943.
 After the war ended, James stayed in what became the Air Force and flew missions in both Korea and Vietnam.
 In 1969, James was put in command of Wheelus Air Base outside of Tripoli.